-You need to make sure that you eat enough food to give you energy for your daily activities and a range of different types of food to keep your body healthy.
+You need to make sure that you eat enough food to give you energy for your daily activities, and a range of different types of food to keep your body healthy.
 As you get older, you’ll have more choice and control over what you eat, so it’s important to understand the basics of a healthy diet.
+Browse through our pages below to find out more.

 If you cook your own food you can control what goes into it.
 You don’t have to spend hours preparing meals – pasta with a simple tomato sauce, scrambled eggs with cheese, a baked potato and tinned tuna, even a basic sandwich, are all nutritious.